PForet/PForet.github.io/_pages/yoan_russac.md

 I graduated from ENSAE ParisTech where I studied statistics and probability theory.
 I am also a graduate from the MVA master where I majored in Machine Learning.
-Since december 2018, I have started my PhD at Ecole Normale Supérieure in Paris where I am working on Bandits models and Online Learning under the supervision of Olivier Cappé and Aurélien Garivier.
+Since december 2018, I am a PhD student at Ecole Normale Supérieure in Paris, working on Bandits models and Online Learning under the supervision of Olivier Cappé and Aurélien Garivier.